 iMessage has its own neat, little App Store.
 Moreover, whenever you download an app that already has an accompanying iMessage app, it is visible on the chat screen, and you can just start using it while talking with friends and family.
 In this post, we have chosen the best iMessage apps for your iPhone and iPad.
-The list here is not limited to just one category of apps, but these are, in general, the best apps for iMessage that I think you should use.
-Let’s get going….
+Let’s get going.

 YouTube is number one on this list because we all love watching videos.
 And whenever we find a funny or informative one, we wish to share it with family and friends.
 Or, sometimes we need to quickly find a romantic song and send the link to the loved one we are talking to.
 Well, YouTube’s iMessage app lets you do that very quickly without leaving the message pane.